top of page

 All about RSV prophylaxis (prevention medicine) for babies

-RSV prevention medicine (RSV prophylaxis) have been around for decades in Canada.
+In Canada, RSV prevention medicine (RSV prophylaxis) has been around for decades.

 What is RSV prophylaxis?

-RSV prophylaxis is an medicine given by an injection (needle), or a series or injections.
+RSV prophylaxis is a medicine given by an injection (needle), or a series or injections.
 The injection gives babies antibodies (proteins that fight viruses) that protect the baby from RSV right away.
-The antibodies are synthetic (made in a lab), and stop the RSV virus from attaching to cells in the respiratory tract.
+The antibodies are synthetic (made in a lab) and stop the RSV virus from attaching to cells in the respiratory tract.

 RSV prophylaxis is not a vaccine.
 Vaccines trick the immune system into making antibodies.
 RSV prophylaxis gives the body antibodies for immediate protection.
 RSV prophylaxis is not a treatment for RSV and is not given if a baby already has RSV-illness.

 In Canada, we have 2 medications for RSV prophylaxis.
-The brand of prophylaxis and the eligibility criteria are different depending on where you live.
+The brand of prophylaxis and the eligibility criteria differ depending on where you live.

 • Synagis (palivizumab).
 Palivizumab is a once-a-month injection that prevents RSV-illness by providing RSV-blocking antibodies.
 The antibodies last just over a month, and babies who qualify should get an injection about once a month during RSV season (usually October until February or March).
-Palivizumab is usually only given to babies and young children considered at highest-risk of severe RSV-illness.
+Palivizumab is generally only given to babies and young children considered at highest risk of severe RSV-illness.

 • Beyfortis (nirsevimab).
-Nirsevimab also gives RSV-fighting antibodies though an injection, but the antibodies last for many months and only a single injection is needed.
-Currently, nirsevimab is available in Ontario, Quebec and Nunavit.
-If you live in one of these regions, nirsevimab s available to all babies born in 2024, and some older babies or young children with certain risk factors.
+Nirsevimab also gives RSV-fighting antibodies through an injection, but the antibodies last for many months and only a single injection is needed.
+Currently, nirsevimab is available in Ontario, Quebec and Nunavut.
+If you live in one of these regions, nirsevimab is available to all babies born in 2024 and some older babies or young children with certain risk factors.
 Ask your child’s healthcare provider for more information.

 About the RSV vaccine for pregnant moms

 You may have heard some buzz about the RSV vaccine now available in Canada.
-This vaccine tricks the immune system into thinking it has been exposed to RSV, and stimulates antibody production.
-The vaccine is not approved for use in children or babies, but is available to older adults or those considered at high-risk of severe illness.
+This vaccine tricks the immune system into thinking it has been exposed to RSV and stimulates antibody production.
+The vaccine is not approved for use in children or babies, but is available to older adults or those considered at hhigh riskof severe illness.

 The RSV vaccine is also available to pregnant women in some circumstances - but it is actually given to protect the soon-to-be-born baby.
 When a mother makes antibodies against a virus, those antibodies travel across the placenta to the baby during the last weeks of pregnancy.
 To be effective, the RSV vaccine must be given at least 2 weeks before the birth of her baby.